ticofab/blog/content/travel/2010-11-13-esperance_hopes/index.md

 ![](viewfromtrucktrain_b.jpg)

 It's harvest season down here, so our destination was a farm not far from town.
 At some point we took an unpaved road (here they say "unsealed") and drove through fields till we reached ours.
-Here, we found a few "harvesters", big machines that collect the stuff (sorry, I don't remember what it was) and put it into a big silo, where it'll wait for a truck to come.
+Here, we found a few "harvesters", big machines that collect granola and put it into a big silo, where it'll wait for a truck to come.
 Once our track was parked next to the silos, the loading process could begin, and if you want you can climb the truck and see what's going on in the trailer!

 ![](loadingtruck_b.jpg)